captain-red-baron/castorVHGathering/README.md

 This is building up on the MS SQL Docker image we set up in the step before.

 1. Connect to the container `sudo docker exec -it sqlCastor "bash"`
-1. Once inside run sqlcmd: `/opt/mssql-tools/bin/sqlcmd -S localhost -U SA -P '<CastorVH!Passw0rd>'`
+1. Once inside run sqlcmd cli: `/opt/mssql-tools/bin/sqlcmd -S localhost -U SA -P '<CastorVH!Passw0rd>'`
-1. Create the Database we are about to use: `CREATE DATABASE CastorVH`, `SELECT Name from sys.Databases`, `GO`should show you the created database
+1. Create the Database we are about to use: `CREATE DATABASE castor`, `SELECT Name from sys.Databases`, `GO`should show you the created database

+Now we should be able to connect to the MS SQL instance.
+If you are using a mac you need to do the following additionally:
-1. To get programmatically to the MS SQL instance, we need to install `brew install freetds` (only on mac, unix and windows should be good with just installing requirements)
+1. install `brew install freetds` (only on mac, unix and windows should be good with just installing requirements)

-1. Connect to the database with `sudo docker exec -it sqlCastor "bash"`
-1. The sqlcmd cli should open up.
+Once the setup is done, we are running the `dll_statements.sql`, `college_seed.sql` and the `immunization_seed.sql` files with to seed the data.
+These files have been renamed from the original files:

+1. `python3 database/seed_db.py`.
+Make sure that the `castorvh-env` virtual environment is activated.